Share your Seed Story with us as part of our Seed Story Documentation Project!

 History and Now

-Brickyard Educational Farm is in its second season conducting farm-based educational programming outside and in the classroom.
+Brickyard Educational Farm is in its second season conducting farm-based educational programming outside and in classrooms.
 In its first year, Brickyard Educational Farm resided on Montgomery County school board property on a 20-acre farm in Potomac, Maryland.
 To learn more about the agricultural heritage of this organic seed saving farm go to www.SaveThisSoil.org.
 We hope to return to this fertile organic soil by collaborating with our local school board to utilize vacant school board lands until the best permanent use for the land is determined.

 In the mean time we have moved to an adjacent peice of private property where we have started a small educational garden in order to continue our farm based educational programming.
 While our programming capacity will be limited in this new location in comparison to last summer, we are making carrot cake out of carrots.
 We are excited still to be able to remain a resource to local educational institutions, summer camps, civic organizations, individual community members, environmental groups interested in food and farming.